 The following are a few of the drawbacks of the 1% and 2% rules:

 - Only useful for evaluating the rent to value of a property, it doesn’t necessarily paint the whole picture of investment potential.

 - Do not account for other property expenses, like mortgage and acquisition fees, closing costs, repairs and maintenance, insurance, property taxes, and so on.

 - Do not tell you anything about the property’s condition, location, net rental income, cash-on-cash (COC) return, cap rate or appreciation.

-- It may not even be possible to meet these rules in some markets.
-Your two options if you want to follow the rule(s) include: buy in other markets or lower your criteria (0.5 percent).
+- It may not even be possible to meet these rules in most markets.
+Your two options if you want to follow the rule(s) include: buy in other markets or lower your criteria (0.8 percent).